 Similarly, Child and Family Charities is an organization in Lansing, committed to serving the community.
 CFC provides human services and advocacy to children and families.
 Their Child and Family Charities Wish List contains priority needs and wants.
 Items desired range from clothing and household items to hygiene products and gift certificates.

 Make a difference for a local family this holiday season.
 Participate in an Adopt-a-Family program.
 Adopt-a-Family programs allow community members to fulfill a wish list for local families in need.
 The lists typically include food, clothing, household necessities, toys, and other items.
 The Haven House in East Lansing provides emergency shelter to homeless families.
 Staff also assists families with securing stable housing.
 Additionally, Haven House stays connected during their first year of stable housing.
 Families provide a list of wants and needs.
 Wish list requests are fulfilled with the support of the community, through their annual Adopt-a-Family program.
-Lastly, Volunteers of America has a similar program, for you to sponsor a family, or offer a monetary donation.

 Random Acts of Kindness